fybecom/fybe/apiclient/docs/InstancesApi.md

     instanceIds := "1000, 1001, 1002" // string | Identifiers of instances separated by commas (optional)
-    status := "installing, running" // string | The state of the instance (optional) addOnIds := "1044,827" // string | Addons IDs of the instance (optional) productTypes := "ssd, hdd, nvme" // string | Categories of instances, separated by commas, based on the Product ID (optional) ipConfig := true // bool | Filter instances by ip config.
+    status := "installing, running" // string | The state of the instance (optional) addOnIds := "1044,827" // string | Addons IDs of the instance (optional) productTypes := "ssd, nvme" // string | Categories of instances, separated by commas, based on the ProductId (optional) ipConfig := true // bool | Filter instances by ip config.
 True will return those with the ip config set (optional)

     configuration := openapiclient.NewConfiguration()